wilkinsonlab/FLAIR-GG/Onboarding/En Documentation/Catalog.md

 ## ![](https://placehold.jp/17/ff0000/000000/20x20.png?text=M) Publisher
-Pointer to the Organisation that published the resource (from the Organisation sheet; a dropdown list will appear).
+Pointer to the Organisation that published the resource (from the Organisation sheet; a dropdown list will appear, allowing you to select from pre-established options).

 *Example:*
 César Gómez Campo Banco de Germoplasma Vegetal de la UPM

 ## ![](https://placehold.jp/17/ff0000/000000/20x20.png?text=M) Personal Data
-Set to "true" if the resource onboarded to the Virtual Platform contains personal data, personal data meaning data related to identified or identifiable persons (as per GDPR definition),
+Set to "true" if this resource contains personal data, personal data meaning data related to identified or identifiable persons (as per GDPR definition),